 Take a trip to Chiang Mai’s Grand Canyon

 The Grand Canyon is one of the United States most visited tourist destinations.
 If you have never been to this attraction in the US visit a smaller version in Chiang Mai which has some staggering views.
+It’s one of the nicest things to do in Chiang Mai.

 The Hang Dong Quarry, as Chiang Mai’s Grand Canyon was previously known, has very deep canyons, about forty meters.
 Some of the canyons are filled with rainwater.
 It is the perfect place to swim and cool off the heat you’re bound to accumulate in Chiang Mai.